Essential Trade Show Graphics Guide

 KINK

 This isn’t that kind of kink, this is what happens when your graphics are folded or bent and the resulting crimp in the material doesn’t smooth out, but leaves a sort of ridge behind.
 One kink in a graphic panel isn’t too bad.
 Add a few more, and in short order your graphics will look like they’ve been through the ringer.
 Not many materials that are flexible enough to roll up for transportation are also impervious to kinking, but a combination of high quality polyester film with a thin, strong face laminate reduces both the likelihood of kinking and the appearance of a kink after it’s been smoothed back out.
-Take your graphic sample and create a small fold, then smooth it back out with your fingers.
-If it was too easy to fold, crumpled badly, and the kink is still very visible after smoothing, shop for a better material—this one won’t last long on the trade show circuit.

 example of a fold in a graphic that shows permanent creasing